Beware of BlueHost Phishing Emails!

-The second would come if you were to click the link:
+The second flag would come if you were to click the link.

-You can see what appears to look like BlueHost’s website.
-This one is actually a near exact replica, except for one thing – the address bar does not say bluehost.com.
-Thus you can see that the link in this email took you to a website which is a duplication of BlueHost’s website, in an attempt to get you to enter your username and password, which would then be recorded and provided to the person who maliciously sent the email.
+You can see what appears to look like BlueHost's website.
+This one is actually a near-exact replica, except for one thing - the address bar does not say bluehost.com.
+Thus you can see that the link in this email took you to a website that is a duplication of BlueHost's website, in an attempt to get you to enter your username and password, which would then be recorded and provided to the person who maliciously sent the email.